• Skip to primary navigation

 Long underwear doesn’t have to be itchy and uncomfortable.
 And you’ll be surprised what a difference a thin pair of silk leggings will make under your jeans.
 I love these silk leggings, but you can find a lot of other options on Amazon as well.

 And if you’re wondering what to wear your thermals under to blend in with locals, jeans are really popular here!
-Black skinny jeans always are a winner here, but blue jeans have also become really popular here.
+You’ll see lots of baggy and wide leg jeans here, but in general the style is very relaxed and comfortable.

 Winter boots

-I wear these Sorels (Amazon also has them here), which I love because they don’t have fur on them so I can wear them in the spring and autumn.
+I wear these Sorels, which I love because they don’t have fur on them so I can wear them in the spring and autumn.
 They’re waterproof as well, which is perfect for Copenhagen, which can get quite wet in the winter.

 It might seem like an investment, but you will be so miserable if you don’t have proper footwear here.
 Plus locals will all be wearing snow boots (in fact Sorels are really popular here), so you will look like you’re from Copenhagen!